Gustaf Gründgens: Mephisto judgment

 Posthumously, Gründgens was involved in one of the more famous literary cases in 20th-century Germany as the subject of the novel Mephisto by his former lover Klaus Mann, who had died in 1949.
 The novel, a thinly veiled account of Gründgens's life, portrayed its main character Hendrik Höfgen as having shady connections with the Nazi regime.
-Gründgens's adopted son and heir Peter Gorski, who had directed Faust, successfully sued the publisher on his late father's behalf in 1966.
+Gründgens' adopted son and heir Peter Gorski, who had directed Faust, successfully sued the publisher on his late father's behalf in 1966.
 The judgment was upheld by the Federal Court of Justice in 1968.

 In the time-consuming lawsuit, the controversy over libel and the freedom of fiction from censorship was finally decided by the Federal Constitutional Court in 1971.
-It ruled that Gründgens's post-mortem personality rights prevailed and upheld the prohibition imposed on the publisher.
+It ruled that Gründgens' post-mortem personality rights prevailed and upheld the prohibition imposed on the publisher.
 However, the novel met with no further protests when it was published again in 1981 by Rowohlt.

 In 1981, the novel was made into the film Mephisto, directed by István Szabó, with Klaus Maria Brandauer in the role of Hendrik Höfgen.
 The film was a huge commercial and critical success, and won the Academy Award for Best Foreign Language Film in 1981.